 Other blog stuff

 One of my past projects is titled “Wisdom of the Ages” I am asked the public to respond to the question: What lesson have you learnt in life?
 With this project I aimed to create a snap shot of common sense or popular wisdom.
-The idea was to simply to share some of the lessons in life and hopefully people will take pleasure in reading and responding to it.
+The idea was simply to share some of the lessons in life and hopefully people will take pleasure in reading it.
 This project is no longer active but archived here

 As I have said above I am trained in the visual arts and have exhibited work.
 Past textile exhibitions have been archived as they stood.
 So if the sites look a bit old fashioned some sections are over 20 years old!